Siamese Mauser style rifle: Description and variant ammunition types

-Type 45 8x50mmR Siamese
+Type 45 8×50mmR Siamese

 Before their new rifles could be manufactured, the Siamese military had to settle upon cartridge dimensions.
-Although dimensionally similar to the Mannlicher round they favored from earlier rifles, the 8x50mmR Siamese was unique to Siam and was not interchangeable with the Austrian ammunition (Siamese ammunition chambers and can be fired in Austrian rifles but not vice versa).
+Although dimensionally similar to the Mannlicher round they favored from earlier rifles, the 8×50mmR Siamese was unique to Siam and was not interchangeable with the Austrian ammunition (Siamese ammunition chambers and can be fired in Austrian rifles but not vice versa).
 The new cartridge was adopted in "ร,ศ,๑๒๐" (R.S.
 120) and later redesignated Type 45 for BE 2445 (1902 CE).
 This was the likely source of confusion and misnomer for the rifle described above.
 The ammunition is Type 45 and the rifle is Type 46.

 The Type 45 cartridge fired a round-nosed bullet typical of main military battle rifles at the time.

-Type 66 8x52mmR Siamese
+Type 66 8×52mmR Siamese

 After the French introduction of the spitzer bullet in the 8×50mmR Lebel rimmed cartridge in 1898, other countries followed suit.
 Germany introduced a spitzer style bullet in 1903 with the 7.92×57mm Mauser, the United States reworked the recently introduced .30-03 of 1903 into the 30-06 of 1906, and Britain revised their 303 British cartridge with a spitzer bullet in 1910.
 In 1923, Siam also followed the lead of other countries by adopting the Type 66 cartridge (BE 2466).
-In addition to a spitzer bullet, the Type 66 ammunitiona was approximately 2mm longer, making it an 8x52mm rimmed cartridge.
+In addition to a spitzer bullet, the Type 66 ammunition was approximately 2mm longer, making it an 8×52mm rimmed cartridge.